SmritiSharmaBG/Observer-Design-Pattern/README.md

 WeatherObservable has some state which changes frequently.
 PhoneObserver and TVObservable are interested in updating themselves whenever WeatherObservable changes its state.

 So, here we use Observer Design Pattern for this implementation

+### Learnings for me :
+- Interface can not be instantiated but can be declared.